 Although the dangerous tool was voluntarily recalled by One World Technologies and pulled from store shelves almost two years ago, there are still consumers using this product on a daily basis who are unaware of the potential risks involved.

-Rourke and Blumenthal has extensive experience handling various types of product liability claims, including injuries resulting from the Ryobi Sheet Sanders.
+Rourke and Blumenthal LLC has extensive experience handling various types of product liability claims, including injuries resulting from the Ryobi Sheet Sanders.
 Contact us if you or a loved one has been injured while using a defective or dangerous consumer product.